How do you encourage foreign audiences to download your app?

 … and scroll down the page to learn more about your future users:

 There are plenty of ways to generate more users from overseas if you’re currently stuck at 25-100 downloads a day.
+Mobile app localization could be a good solution.
 Adapting your message is just one of the many strategies you can use.

 First, ask yourself, what makes your users want to talk to their friends about your app?